Interact3D: Compositional 3D Generation of Interactive Objects: Experiments

 \paragraph{\textbf{Baselines.}} We evaluate the compositional performance of Interact3D against three categories of baselines.

-\begin{enumerate} \item \textbf{Geometry-guided composition baselines.} We compare with Jigsaw~\cite{lu2023jigsaw} (for fractured object assembly), and 2BY2~\cite{qi2025two}, (for daily pairwise object composition).
-Both methods take the user-provided mesh $\mathbf{M}$ and the TRELLIS2 generated complementary mesh $\mathbf{M}_{\mathrm{comp}}$ as input, without additional image or text conditioning.
-For Jigsaw, we use the official pretrained checkpoints.
-As 2BY2 lacks released weights, we train it from scratch following their official protocol.
-Notably, neither baseline optimizes object scale $\boldsymbol{s}$. \item \textbf{Direct segmentation baseline.} To evaluate the impact of our generate-then-compose design, we construct a baseline that directly segments the TRELLIS2-generated scene mesh $\mathbf{M}_{\mathrm{scene}}$ using PartField.
-This approach requires no extra pose estimation and purely relies on the scene-level segmentation.
-However, the resulting meshes typically contain geometric artifacts and structural holes, which are hard to repair, and modify the user-provided assets.
-Comparing against this baseline highlights the advantage of our method in preserving high-fidelity individual geometries. \item\textbf{Classical registration baseline.} To further demonstrate the effectiveness of our proposed registration approach (Section~\ref{Global-to-local} and \ref{SDFBased}), we employ the RANSAC~\cite{fischler1981random} algorithm to independently register the two inputs, $\mathbf{M}$ and $\mathbf{M_\mathrm{comp}}$, based on $\mathbf{M'}$ and $\mathbf{M_\mathrm{comp}'}$, yielding the final composed result (PartField + RANSAC).
+\begin{enumerate} \item \textbf{Feed-forward baselines.} We compare our approach with Jigsaw~\cite{lu2023jigsaw} (for fractured object assembly), 2BY2~\cite{qi2025two} (for daily pairwise object composition), and MIDI~\cite{huang2025midi}.
+Specifically, Jigsaw and 2BY2 take the user-provided mesh $\mathbf{M}$ and the TRELLIS2-generated complementary mesh $\mathbf{M}_{\mathrm{comp}}$ as input, without additional image or text conditioning.
+Notably, both are inherently constrained by the inability to optimize the object scale $\boldsymbol{s}$.
+We adopt the official pretrained weights for Jigsaw and train 2BY2 from scratch following its official protocol.
+In contrast, MIDI serves as an image-conditioned baseline, which predicts the constituent 3D assets and their spatial positions from a compositional scene image. \item \textbf{Direct segmentation baseline.} To evaluate the impact of our generate-then-compose design, we construct a baseline that directly segments the TRELLIS2-generated scene mesh $\mathbf{M}_{\mathrm{scene}}$ using PartField.
+This approach does not require an extra pose estimation and is based solely on object-level segmentation.
+However, the resulting meshes typically contain geometric holes that are difficult to repair, inevitably altering the user-provided assets.
+Comparison against this baseline highlights the advantage of our method in preserving high-fidelity individual geometries. \item \textbf{Classical registration baseline.} To further demonstrate the effectiveness of our proposed registration approach (Section~\ref{Global-to-local} and \ref{SDFBased}), we employ the RANSAC~\cite{fischler1981random} algorithm to independently register the two inputs, $\mathbf{M}$ and $\mathbf{M_\mathrm{comp}}$, based on $\mathbf{M'}$ and $\mathbf{M_\mathrm{comp}'}$, yielding the final compositional result (PartField + RANSAC).
 This baseline isolates the contribution of our robust registration and collision-aware optimization design. \end{enumerate}